rlauer6/App-FargateStack/README.md

 warns if you attempt to use a subnet that lacks internet or endpoint access.

+## My task failed to start and the reason is unclear

+This is one of the most common and frustrating scenarios when working with Fargate.
+You run `start-service` or `run-task`, the command seems to succeed, but then the task quickly stops.
+The `status` command shows the desired count is 1 but the running count is 0, and the logs are empty.

+This often happens due to a **resource initialization error**.
+The problem isn't with your container image itself, but with the infrastructure Fargate is trying to set up for it.

+Common causes include:

+- **Networking Issues**: The task is in a subnet that can't pull the image from ECR (e.g., no NAT Gateway or VPC endpoints).
+- **Permissions Errors**: The task's IAM role is missing a required permission.
+- **EFS Mount Failures**: The task cannot mount an EFS volume, often due to a misconfigured security group or incorrectly specified path.

+These errors are opaque because they happen deep inside the AWS-managed environment.
+The high-level ECS API only reports a generic failure, and since it's not an API call error, it won't appear in CloudTrail.

+### The Solution: Finding the `stoppedReason`

+To solve this, `App-FargateStack` provides an optional argument to the `list-tasks` command.
+By default, this command only shows `RUNNING` tasks.
+However, if you add the `stopped` argument, it will show recently stopped tasks and, most importantly, the reason they stopped.

+**The Command:**

+    app-FargateStack list-tasks stopped

+This will display a table of stopped tasks, including a `Stopped Reason` column.
+This column often contains the detailed, multi-line error message from the underlying AWS service that caused the failure, giving you the exact information you need to debug the problem.

+For example, if an EFS mount failed, the `stoppedReason` might
+contain:

+    ResourceInitializationError: failed to invoke EFS utils
+    commands... mount.nfs4: mounting failed, reason given by server: No such file or directory

+This tells you immediately that the problem is with the EFS path, not a generic "task failed" message.

 ## Why is my task or service still using an old image?

 This is one of the most common points of confusion when working with